Aerial Surveillance

 In order to prevent illegal or accidental pollution most Bonn Agreement Contracting Parties undertake aerial surveillance to enforce maritime pollution rules and standards.

 Most countries operate routine counter pollution flights focused on pollution from shipping and enforcement of the International Maritime Organisation (IMO) MARPOL convention, which designates the North Sea as a special area in which the adoption of special mandatory methods for the prevention of sea pollution by oil is required.
-Some countries however have adopted the use of satellite images, provided by the European Maritime Safety Agency, to provide a first alert for oil pollution rather than routine patrolling.
+Some countries have adopted the use of satellite images to provide a first alert for oil pollution rather than routine patrolling.

-The Bonn Agreement also operates a coordinated Tour d’Horizon programme for aerial surveillance of offshore oil and gas installations.
+The Expert Assessment Panel on Aerial Surveillance of the Bonn Agreement coordinates the Tour d’Horizon programme for aerial surveillance of offshore oil and gas installations.
 Patrol flights by individual countries, covering predetermined routes, are coordinated during the year in order to provide maximum coverage.

 Aerial Surveillance exercises or CEPCOs (Co-ordinated Extended Pollution Control Operations), where aircraft from different countries undertake a coordinated exercise in a specific area over 24 hours, or a week for a SuperCEPCO, are held regularly to ensure all aircrews are familiar with joint operations.